UNCLASSIFIED (U)

 (Applies to Foreign Service and Civil Service Employees)

-Absence because of illness or injury must be reported immediately to the official authorized to grant sick leave.
+Absence because of illness or injury must be reported as soon as practicable to the official authorized to grant sick leave.
 Failure to give such notice may result in a charge to annual leave, leave without pay (LWOP), or absence without official leave (AWOL), as appropriate.

 3 FAM 3427 APPLICATION FOR LEAVE ON ACCOUNT OF ILLNESS